Open Data Hub logo

 Running distributed data science workloads from data science pipelines

-To run a distributed data science workload from a data science pipeline, you must first update the pipeline to include a link to your Ray cluster image.
+To run a distributed workload from a pipeline, you must first update the pipeline to include a link to your Ray cluster image.

 Prerequisites

-• You have access to a data science cluster that is configured to run distributed workloads as described in Configuring distributed workloads.
+• You can access a data science cluster that is configured to run distributed workloads as described in Managing distributed workloads.

-• You have created a data science project that contains a workbench, and the workbench is running a default notebook image that contains the CodeFlare SDK, for example, the Standard Data Science notebook.
-For information about how to create a project, see Creating a data science project.
+• You can access a data science project that contains a workbench, and the workbench is running a default notebook image that contains the CodeFlare SDK, for example, the Standard Data Science notebook.
+For information about projects and workbenches, see Working on data science projects.

 • You have Admin access for the data science project.